webgpu/webgpufundamentals/webgpu/lessons/webgpu-optimization.md

 ```

 > Note that the portion of the code labeled "Compute a world matrix" is not so common.
 It would
-be more common to have a [scene graph](webgpu-scene-graphs.html) but that would have clutter
+be more common to have a [scene graph](webgpu-scene-graphs.html) but that would have cluttered
 the example even more.
-We needed something showing animation I through something together.
+We needed something showing animation I threw something together.

-Then we can end the pass and submit it.
+Then we can end the pass, finish the command buffer, and submit it.

 ```js
 +    pass.end();